National Planning Achievement Awards 2017

 Multilingual outreach included social media, educational forums, interactive online tools, and a dynamic web design to collect input about the guidelines and encourage community involvement in the planning process.
 More than 1,200 people participated in special topic meetings, design sessions, and open studio visits.

 Public feedback influenced the project outcomes related to walkable street design, integrated transit planning, and placemaking.
-The project integrated urban design and planning best practices, such as street connectivity, well-oriented buildings, properly scaled public spaces, mix of building types, identifiable centers, customized gateways, and context-sensitive trails.
+The project integrated urban design and planning best practices, such as street connectivity, well-oriented buildings, properly scaled public spaces, a mix of building types, identifiable centers, customized gateways, and context-sensitive trails.

-The Ford Ord Guidelines process serves as a best practice model for large area, complex public planning processes anywhere.
+The Ford Ord Guidelines process serves as a best practice model for large-area, complex public planning processes anywhere.

 National Planning Achievement Award for a Best Practice — Silver